pyeventsourcing/eventsourcing/README.md

 **Collections** — An object-oriented alternative to "joins", used for modelling multiplicities of different kinds.

-**Time-Bucketed Logs** — Logged messages and log readers, for writing and reading an indefinitely long stream of events in a scalable manner.
-An example could be a domain event log, that allows all stored events in an application to be logged in a linearly scalable manner, and then retrieved quickly in order, limited by number, from any point in time until another point in time, in reverse or ascending order.

 **Optimistic Concurrency Control** — Implemented using optimistic concurrency controls in the adapted database.
 For example, with